GoogleContainerTools/kpt-functions-catalog/examples/ensure-name-substring/advanced/README.md

 This example demonstrates how to declaratively run the [`ensure-name-substring`] function to prepend prefix in the resource names.

-We use the following Kptfile to run the function.
+We use the following `Kptfile` and `fn-config.yaml` to run the function.

 ```yaml
 apiVersion: kpt.dev/v1alpha2